Australia's biosecurity system is recognised worldwide as strong, bringing benefits to our economy, our unique environment and our way of life.

 Australia remains free of many significant pests and diseases enabling globally competitive and sustainable industries.

-The Australian Government Department of Agriculture and Water Resources works in partnership with other Australian Government agencies, state and territory governments, industries and the broader community to maintain our special biosecurity status.
+The department works in partnership with other Australian Government agencies, state and territory governments, industries and the broader community to maintain our special biosecurity status.

 In 2011, the department commissioned Mr Ken Matthews (AO), former Secretary of the department, to provide a qualitative assessment of Australia's readiness to respond to the threat of foot and mouth disease (FMD).